 This pulled work stitch is a square stitch consisting of an even number of stitches radiating out from a central hole.
 It can be worked individually or rows of square eyelet can be combined with other pulled work stitches to form a filling pattern.

 Square eyelets feature on several 19th century Turkish pieces currently held by the Victoria and Albert Museum, London, some of them using metal thread.
 They also feature within Quteife embroidery from western Syria, known for its red dresses stitched in bright colours.

-This stitch is similar to Algerian eye stitch: the difference is in the number of stitches radiating from the centre and how much tension is used to open the centre of the stitch.
+This stitch has similarities with Algerian eye stitch: the difference is in the number of stitches radiating from the centre and how much tension is used to open the centre of the stitch.